samartzidis/NanoBot/docs/README.md

 ## Features

-### Local Wake-Word Engine
+### 100% Local Wake-Word Engine

 It is activated by configurable wake words or the *talk/hangup* button on its head.

 The wake-word AI engine runs locally on the CPU (for privacy).
 It includes a set of preconfigured, selectable wake-words (alexa, hey_jarvis, hey_marvin, hey_mycroft) as part of the [NanoWakeWord](https://github.com/samartzidis/NanoWakeWord) engine that was especially developed for NanoBot.

-### Local VAD Engine
+### 100% Local Enterprise-Grade VAD Engine

-It also uses the local enterprise-grade [Silero](https://github.com/snakers4/silero-vad) Voice Activity Detection (VAD) engine before sending any voice data to OpenAI.
-This further enhances privacy and token efficiency.
+It uses the local enterprise-grade [Silero](https://github.com/snakers4/silero-vad) Voice Activity Detection (VAD) engine before sending any potential user voice data to OpenAI.
+This further enhances privacy and also token efficiency.

 ### Dual AI Model Feature